azzidahaka/To-Do-List-app/README.md

 # To-Do-List-app features:

-1.Allows user to add new time  to a list
+-Allows user to add new time  to a list
-2.User can remove an item from the list
+-User can remove an item from the list
-3.User can reorder items in list
+-User can reorder items in list